Skip to content

 The Food Hourglass

 I’ve always been interested in food and its abilities.
 What certain foods can do in the human body is extremely interesting to me.
 Besides that, I also have massive interest in the aging process and longevity.
-I’ve shared some information about longevity here and here before.
+I’ve shared some information about longevity before, when I wrote about a book about the Blue Zones and about the series ‘Hoe word je 100?’.
 The Food Hourglass is the ultimate book that combines food and longevity.
 The Food Hourglass is a book that describes a diet which (the author thinks) is the best diet you should follow when you want to live the longest.
 That’s the basically it.

 What foods do I need to eat to live the longest?
 When I say that it’s a diet I don’t mean a list of what you should eat every day but I mean guidelines.
 The diet looks like an hourglass.
 The top part lists the foods that you should eat less of and the bottom part lists the foods of which we should eat more.
 Simple as that.